Windows 10 command prompt: What is it and how does it work?

 What is the command prompt?

-As explained above, the command prompt isn't the most aesthetically pleasing tool, but that is also why it's so recognisable - it sticks out like a soar thumb.
+As explained above, the command prompt isn't the most aesthetically pleasing tool.
 It looks and works like an advanced navigation tool - which is partly why the uninitiated fear it - but it just takes a little trial and error to get you comfortable.
 The prompt is great for actioning a variety of commands, like automating scripts or finding batch files, and it also comes in handy when you're trying to fix your Windows 10 device.

 How do I open the command prompt?